Medical Telescribes — What Industry Trends Tell us

 Since the implementation of the aforementioned HITECH Act, care providers have been scrambling to find a solution that relieves them from their mountains of clerical work.
 In-person scribes were the first industry to accelerate in the wake of these policies, with the number of U.S.-employed scribes jumping from 20,000 to 100,000 between 2016 and 2020 alone.

 This quick industry-wide spike led to some problems, most notably in regards to cost and unintentional malpractice (“functional creep”).
-These hurdles pushed some providers to adopt emerging dictation tools or transcription services, but the alternative that quickly gained most traction was virtual medical telescribes.
+These hurdles pushed some providers to adopt emerging dictation tools or transcription services, but the alternative that has recently gained most traction is virtual medical telescribes.

 Virtual medical telescribes, compared to their in-person counterparts, are cheaper and can be more secure.
 Their roles are often more regulated and managed, and as such have better methods of preventing functional creep.
 But due to domestic labor costs in the US, many medical telescribe companies are outsourcing their labor to countries overseas where reduced costs make them more financially advantageous for providers.